 - 2. Properly identify, locate or obtain necessary data such as vital signs, lab values, and focused assessments required before medication administration and for appropriate monitoring during medication therapy - 3.
 Observe safeguards for each clinical site assigned on all high-alert medications.
 Double check all high alert medications i.e., insulin, anticoagulants, and narcotics, etc.) with the nursing staff or faculty - 4.
 Follow the level specific medication requirements: Students in all levels require the presence of faculty or a preceptor.
-Students administer IV push medications in semesters 2-5 ONLY and the faculty or preceptor must be present and this includes saline flushes. - 5.
+Students administer IV push medications in semesters 2-5 ONLY and the faculty or preceptor must be present and this includes saline flushes.
+This rule is null and void if clinical facility prohibits students from doing this action. - 5.
 Observe the rights of medication administration and utilize the MAR to prepare medications and administer and document the administration of the drug, at bedside, or as required by the facility.